irenebelle/homemoney/README.md

 # homemoney
-This project was created during studing  at the Angular 7 course
+This project was created during studying  at the Angular 7 course